sentenial/developer-docs/pages/prodOpenBanking/ob_partnerintegration.md

 * An Open Banking TPP license.
 * To provide Sentenial with your eIDAS certificate (QWAC and QSEAL).
 * To allow Sentenial generate Software Statement Assertions(SSA) and OBUK specific PKI key pairs.
-* Sentenial establish relationships with each of the ASPSPs for you.
+* Sentenial establishes relationships with each of the ASPSPs for you.

 Note that: